Asmail790/DjangoNoteEditor/README.md

 """

 ###
 api_proxy is only need if deployed at PythonAnywhere where communication to outside severs need to be done via their proxyserver.
-PythonAnywhere's proxyservers whitelist can viewed [here](https://www.pythonanywhere.com/whitelist/).
+PythonAnywhere's proxyservers whitelist can be viewed from [here](https://www.pythonanywhere.com/whitelist/).

-Alternativly change NoteImage to use django.db.models.imagefield instead of cloudinary.models.CloudinaryField.
+If you don't want use Cloudinary service change NoteImage to use django.db.models.imagefield instead of cloudinary.models.CloudinaryField.
+Bewere: during deployment Django dosen't serve image files itself.
+Read more about it [here](https://docs.djangoproject.com/en/4.1/howto/deployment/wsgi/modwsgi/).

 CLOUDINARY is a service which enables to upload and download images.
 CLOUDINARY django sample project: https://github.com/cloudinary/cloudinary-django-sample.

 ### Test online
 You can test the app online via this [link](http://asmail.eu.pythonanywhere.com/editor) until Thursday 30 March 2023.
 Create a account or log in with